Before you Start

 - Collaborators that have the same roles on a resource can @mention one another.
 For example: team members can mention anyone else who is a member of the team.

-- Team members can also mention collaborators who only have a role on that specific file or project.
+- Team members can also mention collaborators who only have a role on that specific file.

 - Collaborators that only have a role on the file, and not the team or project, can only mention collaborators that are members of the team.
 They can't mention collaborators that are only added to that file.